aicollectiveng/Nigeria-AI-Repository/README.md

 ---

-## Nigerian AI Collective Learning Series
+## Nigeria AI Collective Learning Series

 * **[AI Collective Learning Series]()** – Welcome to our exclusive and immersive 13-week learning series, meticulously designed to demystify the world of artificial intelligence and equip you with the knowledge and strategies to drive innovation, efficiency, and growth.